UNGlobalPulse/UNGP-settlement-modelling/docs/source/symptoms.rst

 Disease Characteristics
 =======================

+TODO:
+- Be clear which ones of these can be set from the camps model itself as there are some which are set in the ``full_run_parse`` script.

 By default, the ``JUNE`` is set up to model COVID-19.
 It has the capacity to model multiple variants, where different parameters are set relative to the wild-type (original) variant.
 The disease is able